Menu

 How we encourage a love of reading

 We place a high priority on reading and enjoyment of reading, this has been one of our whole school focuses.
 Over the last few years we have taken part in several whole school projects linked to a love of reading.
-This has included a project where every member of the school staff was given a book from the top 100 books to read and review.
-In addition children were invited to read these books and review them; they received a certificate which was awarded in assembly.

 From the start of their time at Trotts Hill, children are exposed to high quality texts read to them by teachers and teaching assistants.
 We have recently invested in new books to enhance library areas.
 We have a main fiction and a non fiction library and our non fiction books are aligned to all areas of the curriculum.

 We believe it is vital that texts are relevant to children and their lives.
-We recently launched a library wishlist to our school community where we invited people to buy a new book for our school library.
+We launched a library wishlist to our school community where we invited people to buy a new book for our school library.
 These books were selected using the Book Trust website and feature themes relevant to our school community and the world that our children are living in.
 We know it is important that children are provided with engaging, inspiring texts to foster a love of reading.

 As a school we always celebrate World Book Day and as part of our celebrations, we invite parents and carers into school to read with their children or with small groups of children.
 We also encourage the whole school community to dress as a book character, and we are always amazed by the range of characters we see.
 This is a highlight of our school calendar and not just for the children!